JamesPBrett/playwrightx/docs/build_steps/playwrightx-phase1.md

-# Phase 1: Foundation Setup - Enterprise Playwright TypeScript Framework
+# Phase 1: Foundation Setup - PlaywrightX

 ## Overview

-This phase establishes the fundamental architecture for a production-ready Playwright testing framework using TypeScript.
-We're building a solid foundation that supports enterprise requirements including type safety, scalability, and maintainability.
+This phase lays the groundwork for a robust, production-grade Playwright automation framework built with TypeScript.
+The goal is to create a solid foundation that meets the demands of teams — delivering type safety, scalability, and maintainability.
+Whether you're working in a fast-moving startup or a large enterprise, this setup is designed to support reliable, efficient test automation at any scale.

 ## Project Initialization